awsdocs/amazon-ec2-user-guide/doc_source/verify-keys.md

   ```
   $ ssh-keygen -l -f path_to_private_key
   ```
-+ **\(RSA key pairs only\) If you imported the public key to Amazon EC2** \(regardless of how you created the key pair, for example, by using a third\-party tool or by generating a new public key from an existing private key created using Amazon EC2\)
++ **\(RSA key pairs only\) If you imported the public key to Amazon EC2**

+   You can follow this procedure regardless of how you created the key pair, for example, by using a third\-party tool or by generating a new public key from an existing private key created using Amazon EC2

   Use the OpenSSL tools to generate the fingerprint as shown in the following example\.